 The most common concern regarding financial resources is often how to pay for long-term care.
 Some legal aid societies can help.
 Often, the social services department at some large care facilities can give your family resources available in the area.
 Also consider community support, including low- or no-cost support services, respite care, support groups, transportation and meal delivery.

 Many states offer financial assistance for persons with Alzheimer’s and dementia, which is paid for by the state’s general fund.
 Some of these programs are specifically for dementia (and require a formal diagnosis) and others are simply intended for individuals with age-related care needs, according to Drew.
-California, Delaware, Kentucky and West Virginia have programs for adult day care.
+Alabama, Arizona, California, Colorado, Connecticut, Delaware, Kentucky, West Virginia and Washington, D.C. have programs for adult day care, among others.
 Wisconsin, Vermont and Oregon have programs that pay for in-home dementia care.

 Many of these programs are funded through the Older Americans Act.
 The programs receive a limited amount of funding and are only able to help a smaller percentage of individuals, and waiting lists are common.
 To find out about programs in your area, contact the local Area Agency on Aging (AAA).